 State Legislation – Advocacy

-This year in the state legislature (session was over on Sept.13) there were a few bills that this campaign had been watching closely and taking positions on that are important for the future of Clean Energy in the state and locally.
+This year in the state legislature (session was over on Sept.13) there were a few bills that this campaign had been watching closely and taking positions on that were important for the future of Clean Energy in the state and locally.
 They were mostly bills that affect Community Choice Energy and had gone through a process of being amended and required close monitoring.
-Our campaign’s discussion of bills occurred mostly in regular meetings of 350 Bay Area’s Legislative Committee where you can see quite a few other bills that 350 Bay Area Action had also been tracking.
+Our campaign’s discussion of bills occurred mostly in regular meetings of 350 Bay Area Action’s Legislative Committee where you can see quite a few other bills that 350 Bay Area Action had also been tracking.
 That is also the page you can find links to our most recent Letters that we submitted to the legislature.
-Supporting legislation to raise the threshold for how much electricity in California must come from renewable sources and stopping legislation that tries to hamper Community Choice Energy, a very effective way to increase the pace of development of local, renewable energy, is a big focus of this campaign and complements our work on similar issues in rule-makings at the CPUC.
+Supporting legislation to raise the threshold for how much electricity in California must come from renewable sources and stopping legislation that tries to hamper Community Choice Energy, a very effective way to increase the pace of development of local, renewable energy, are high priorities of this campaign and complements our work on similar issues in rule-makings at the CPUC.